Bonito

 Bonitos are a tribe of medium-sized, ray-finned, predatory fish in the family Scombridae, which it shares with the mackerel, tuna, and Spanish mackerel tribes, and also the butterfly kingfish.
 Also called the tribe Sardini, it consists of eight species across four genera; three of those four genera are monotypic, having a single species each.
 Bonitos closely resemble the skipjack tuna, which is often called a bonito, especially in Japanese contexts.

 Etymology

-The fish's name comes from the Portuguese and Spanish bonito (no evidence has been found for the origin of the name), identical to the adjective meaning "pretty", but the noun referring to the fish seems to come from the low and medieval Latin form boniton, a word with a strange structure and an obscure origin, related to the word byza, a possible borrowing from the Greek βῦζα, "owl".
+The fish's name comes from the Spanish or Portuguese bonito (no evidence has been found for the origin of the name), identical to the adjective meaning "pretty", but the noun referring to the fish seems to come from the low and medieval Latin form boniton, a word with a strange structure and an obscure origin, related to the word byza, a possible borrowing from the Greek βῦζα, "owl".